Tamils in France: Little Jaffna

 The Parisian quarter of La Chapelle, a short distance from Le Gare du Nord is popularly known as “Little Jaffna”.
 It centers on three of four streets where the famous annual Ganesh Festival and its crowd drawing processions of dancers, rituals and floats has been celebrated at the end of August each year since the late 1990s.

 The majority of the residents are Sri Lankan Tamils who fled Sri Lanka from persecution in the 1980s, which also saw the beginning of the country's civil war.
 It is commonly mistakenly called by the average Parisian as Little India.

-There is a wide variety of stores, restaurants and businesses catering to Parisian Tamil community; There are numerous boutiques selling saris, restaurants specializing in Tamil, Indian and Sri Lankan cuisine, halal butchers and spice stores; there are shops selling models of Hindu, Buddhist and Christian deities; trinkets and jewellery for all tastes and wallets – bangles for one Euro, rings for a thousand; all tastes in Indian film and music are catered for in various media outlets and many less stand -out stores, offering translation, visa, educational and other services also line the streets.
+There is a wide variety of stores, restaurants and businesses catering to Parisian Tamil community.
+There are numerous boutiques selling saris, restaurants specialising in Tamil, Indian and Sri Lankan cuisine and Halal butchers and spice stores.
+There are shops selling models of Hindu, Buddhist and Christian deities such as trinkets and jewellery.
+Translation, visa, educational and other services also line the streets.

 Both the area and local events have become popular tourist attractions.
 Little Jaffna is a bustling village, offering a perspective on Tamil culture which has been noted by visitors that is seemingly isolated from larger French influences.